amadeus4dev/developer-guides/docs/faq.md

 * Since the commissioning of Hotel Search v3, we can no longer search hotels by IATA codes.
 In order to search by location you will need to use the [third endpoint of Hotel List](/reference-data/locations/hotels/by-geocode), which allows you to search using a latitude & longitude.
 The Hotel List API returns `hotelIds` based on the specific search coordinates.
 You will then need to use this `hotelId` in the third endpoint of the Hotel Search API.

-* Alternatively, you can continue to use the Google API to retrieve the geo location of a specific location and use the Hotel Search by geo location, as you have been doing.
+* Alternatively, you can use the Google API to retrieve the geo location of a specific location and use the Hotel Search by geo location.

 ## Hotel Booking